VQD-BSV-Official/DVFix/README.md

 This open source so I can improve video repair.
 And learn from the sources

 ## Contact - Author
 You can buy full source code (GUI & main.py).
 All code is built-in without missing data.
-If you are not sure, <br>
+If you can not fix, <br>
-please send me a broken video file, please upload it to drive, mega ..etc and send the link to my gmail. <br>
+please send me a broken file and good sample file (if any), please upload to drive, mega ..etc. <br>
+and send the link to my gmail.
 And if successful, this is not free.
 Developed by Vu Quang Dai <BSVRecovery.vn@gmail.com>

 ## Usage
 To recover, you need: